fatemeh-code-official/Frontend-ui-sample/README.md

-# 📱 Frontend UI Sample – Social Media Inspired
+# 📱 Frontend UI Sample – Instagram Inspired

 ## 🎯 Project Goal
 This project is an **educational frontend practice** that recreates a **social media style interface inspired by popular platforms**.